 Are there any other benefits to adding an SSL?

-You may have heard that you can boost your search engine optimisation by adding an SSL certificate.
+You may have heard that you can boost your search engine optimization by adding an SSL certificate.
 And although it's true that Google has said https pages may get a small boost in its search engine rankings, you shouldn't expect it to send your site rocketing to first place.

 Switching your website to https by installing an SSL certificate is no replacement for conducting good, solid SEO.
-You can learn more about improving you SEO rankings in this guide.